abhiram3001/abhiram3001.github.io/_teaching/2023-fall-teaching-1.md

 location: "Chennai, India"
 ---

-I have the fortunate opportunity to be the only B.Tech TA for this course, involved in setting tutorials, mini quizzes, leading the quiz/endsem grading.
+I have the fortunate opportunity to be the only B.Tech TA for this course, involved in setting tutorials, mini-quizzes, and the quiz/endsem marking scheme cum grading.

 Course Outline
 ======
-Instructor: Sudharshanan Srinivasan
+**Instructor**: Shanti Bhattacharya, Sudharshanan Srinivasan and Praveen Bhallamudi

-Transmission Lines, Maxwell's equations and plane waves, Maxwell's equations and interfaces, Waveguides and Resonators, Antennas and Arrays.
+**Contents**: Transmission Lines, Maxwell's equations and plane waves, Maxwell's equations and interfaces, Waveguides and Resonators, Antennas and Arrays.

 Evaluation & Books
 ======